ofirgall/dotfiles/README.md

 ---

 ## TODO
+* try wezterm
 * nvim - gitmode go to next dirty file if finished
-* nvim - gJ/K hydra for down/up functions with only j/k
 * playgrounds - create them on first install, like `cg` choose a language and open nvim in left side of tmux and right side leave a pane for run/compile
-* nvim - M-q if buffer not visible anymore delete it
+* nvim - M-q if buffer not visible anymore delete it, CloseAllButCurrent - ignore visible too
 * tmux - window-name doesn't detect ngh and g with the correct names
 * nvim - ][ to breakpoints
+* nvim - custom textobjects, function name, better call (all call, the function that called)
 * nvim - nvim-cmp sources from all buffers/git tree in gitcommit ft
 * nvim - cmp-jira (https://gitlab.com/msvechla/cmp-jira)
 * nvim - split_if_not_exist, dont add it to the jump list